 Letting Go of Guilt and Shame

-“Therefore, there is now no condemnation for those who are in Christ Jesus.” – Romans 8:1
+Therefore, there is now no condemnation for those who are in Christ Jesus. β Romans 8:1 (NIV)

-Guilt says, “I did something wrong.”
+"I did something wrong."

-Shame says, “There’s something wrong with me.”
+"There's something wrong with me."

-And if we’re honest, many of us carry both—long after we’ve asked God for forgiveness.
+And if we're honest, many of us carry both β long after we've asked God for forgiveness.

 You may know in your head that you're forgiven, but something inside still whispers, "You're not clean.
 You're not enough.
 God remembers."
 That's not the voice of your Father.
 That's the voice of the accuser.

-Romans 8:1 doesn’t say, “There is now no condemnation… if you behave perfectly from here on out.”
+Romans 8:1 doesn't say, "There is now no condemnation⦠if you behave perfectly from here on out."
 It says there is now no condemnation for anyone in Christ.
 Right now.
 As you are.

 Guilt and shame are heavy burdens Jesus already carried to the cross.
 When He said, "It is finished," that included your past, your mistakes, and even the things you still struggle to forgive yourself for.

-Letting go of guilt isn’t saying your choices didn’t matter—it’s saying Christ’s sacrifice matters more.
-Letting go of shame isn’t denying your weakness—it’s embracing your identity as loved, clean, and restored.
+Letting go of shame isn't denying your weakness β it's embracing your identity as loved, clean, and restored.

-So today, instead of reliving your failures, remember this:
+So today, instead of reliving your failures, remember this: You are not the sum of your past.
+You are the recipient of His grace.

 What guilt or shame are you still holding onto?
 What would it feel like to finally believe Jesus has already paid for it?